Services we provide

 No. Every local council has been mandated to carry out their mandatory swimming pool inspections on all visitor and tourist accommodation, as well as all multi-occupancy residences of more than two dwellings.

 As such, this ensures that pools and spas in common areas of apartment blocks are ALWAYS compliant.
 These inspections MUST take place at least every three years.
 However, unfortunately, we have seen instances where this is not the case.
-It is always best to check that the pool concerned is compliant by using the Lookup Pool facility on the Swimming Pool Register website.
+It is always best to check that the pool concerned is compliant by using the Search facility on the Swimming Pool Register website.
 If there are any concerns or issues, it is suggested to check with the Body Corporate to find out further details.

 Yes.
 A property cannot be let without a current Certificate of Compliance.
 You run the risk of serious fines if you do rent your house out without this.
 Unlike when a property is for sale, a Certificate of Non-compliance is not sufficient.
 As well, if a terrible accident were to occur, it is most likely that your insurance would not cover you as you would have no proof that your pool’s barriers were compliant.
 It is up to the owner to monitor the date of expiry of the Certificate of Compliance, and ensure that they order the inspection for the follow up inspection in a timely manner.